FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 ### Bioschemas: trying to address the coverage gap

 `Schema.org` development is mainly driven by commercial applications.
 The scientific use case was not very high until recently.
 The Covid-19 pandemic exposed the needs to find datasets and disease related information more effectively.
-This proves to be a good timing for the [`Bioschemas project`](https://bioschemas.org/), which has been running for a few years with the support of the [`EU-Elixir organization`](https://elixir-europe.org/). `Bioschemas` focused on making Schema.org more relevant for the life sciences community by providing:
+This proves to be a good timing for the [`Bioschemas project`](https://bioschemas.org/), which has been running for a few years with the support of the [`EU-Elixir organization`](https://elixir-europe.org/). `Bioschemas` focuses on making Schema.org more relevant for the life sciences community by providing:

 1. `types` for life sciences entities such as chemicals, genes, and proteins.
 1. `profiles` that identify the most pertinent properties for marking up a life sciences resources of a specific type to enable it to be more findable